twolivesleft/codea-air-code/README.md

 >
 > Air Code's default port 18513 is actually based on the letters R (18) E (5) M (13), for REMote console.

+#### Multi-window

+Air Code does not currently support multiple Codea windows or running projects.
+For this reason, when running a project from Air Code, all windows will be closed except one before running the project.

 ### Files and Dependencies

 Files can be added, removed or renamed in Codea using the corresponding operations in Visual Studio Code.